apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

 - **Adding an OAuth 2.0 Token Validation Policy**

  - Go to the Apigee Edge Management UI browser tab
  - Since you will be adding an OAuth v2.0 policy, the API Key Verification policy is no longer necessary.
-Delete the `Verify API Key` policy from the ‘hotels’ proxy default proxy endpoint preflow.
+Delete the `Verify API Key` policy from the ‘{your-initials}_hotels’ proxy default proxy endpoint preflow.

  ![8_detach_api_key.png](./images/8_detach_api_key.png)

- - Using the `New Policy` drop-down from the `Design` tab of the `hotels` proxy, add the `OAuth v2.0` policy with the following properties:
+ - Using the `New Policy` drop-down from the `Design` tab of the `{your-initials}_hotels` proxy, add the `OAuth v2.0` policy with the following properties:
   	- Policy Display Name: **Validate OAuth v2 Token**
   	- Policy Name: **Validate-OAuth-v2-Token**
   	- Attach Policy: **Checked**